-Widespread screening isn't recommended, but symptoms are cause
+Widespread screening isn't recommended, but symptoms are cause to get evaluated.

 We routinely undergo mammograms and colonoscopies with the objective of catching breast and colorectal cancer early, when they're most treatable.
 So why don't we also get periodically screened for dementia using questionnaires, blood tests, or imaging scans?
 The U.S. Preventive Services Task Force—a panel of disease prevention experts—advises that there is no proven value in screening women without cognitive problems.